UNOPS/ICAT.CountryPortalService/README.md

 5. In the terminal, go to this repository's main folder.

 6. Build your container in the Artifacts Register using the provided `Dockerfile`.
-Usually, the container path is composed of `location/project/repository_created/image_name`
+The container path can be found in the Artifact Registry's repository page.

 ```bash
 $ gcloud builds submit --tag [CONTAINER PATH]